-The Coordinated Community Support programme has hosted regular video calls with local authority representatives and VCS organizations in each pilot area to establish how the CCS programme can support local responses to the pandemic.
+The CCS programme has hosted regular video calls with local authority representatives and VCS organizations in each pilot area to establish how the CCS programme can support local responses to the pandemic.
 Issues highlighted in Oldham included support for people with No Recourse to Public Funds, access to re-used furniture and white goods and the challenge of reaching digitally excluded households.

 The CCS team is working with Action Together, the local voluntary and community sector (VCS) coordinator, to map how VCS crisis support services are currently operating, and to disseminate information on how this amended provision can be accessed.
 Action Together help local people access available assistance, in addition to providing support to strengthen VCS organisations across Oldham.
 Alongside the Local Authority and Oldham food bank, Action Together has led delivery of the emergency Covid response in district hubs across the borough.

 The team is working with SAWN (Support and Action Women's Network) to provide emergency furniture packs, fuel top-ups and food to some of the most vulnerable, including those with No Recourse to Public Funds.
 SAWN run a reused furniture shop in Oldham and work to promote the welfare of Black/African women in Oldham and the surrounding area.
 SAWN opened a helpline during the national lockdown and are currently offering information and guidance by phone and online in several languages to help overcome language barriers in the local community.
 They work with partners to not only meet the emergency need but also provide longer term holistic support on issues relating to housing, immigration and mental health.